coldbrewcloud/tutorial-wordpress/README.md

 ### Scalable WordPress

 To run WordPress in scalable setup, you need to consider following things:
+- To add/change plugins or themes, you need to do it in your local copy and then deploy.
+If you add something in the remote website directly, the change will be gone in the next deploy.
 - Use remote storage for media files (e.g. [S3 Uploads plugin](https://github.com/humanmade/S3-Uploads)).
 - Disable automatic version updater (`wp-config.php` in this tutorial [has already disabled](https://github.com/coldbrewcloud/tutorial-wordpress/blob/master/wp-config.php#L82-L83) it)